markDeveloping/preschool-wp-theme/README.md

 # preschool-wp-theme

-WordPres theme files. site which uses these themes is available to view here: http://staugustinespreschool.co.uk/wp/
+WordPress theme files.
+Site which uses these themes is available to view here: http://staugustinespreschool.co.uk/wp/